aiven/devportal/docs/products/flink/howto/real-time-alerting-solution.rst

 * A new sink table to send the processed messages to a separate Apache Kafka® topic
 * A new Flink job to process the data

-You can test your skills or follow the steps below:
+To create the data pipeline you can follow the steps below:

 1. Go to the **Data Tables** subtab.